astrokube/registry-operator/docs/user-guide/aws-ecr.md

     > NOTE:
     > The status will be set as Unauthorized if your put the wrong AWS Access Key or if it hasn't the correct IAM Policy attached.

-4. Once the ECRCredentials object is Authenticated, a new secret will be created and can be used for the ImagePullPolicy.
+4. Once the RegistryCredentials object is Authenticated, a new secret will be created and can be used for the ImagePullPolicy.

     You can verify the secret has been created with the following command: